arnav-jain1/Fall_2024/EECS_678/3- Processes.md

 Chrome is mutliple processes
 	Browser: Manages UI
 	Renderer: Renders web pages
-	Tabs: each tab is own process
-Good because makes it harder to crash
+	Tabs: each tab is own process (same with plugins) Good because makes it harder to crash
 Bad because more utilization